lee-yunseok/jekyll-personal-website/README.md

 #### Timezone

-Set your [timezone](https://github.com/tzinfo/tzinfo-data/blob/master/lib/tzinfo/data/indexes/countries.rb) so your posts will be displayed in your timezone.
+Set your [timezone](https://github.com/tzinfo/tzinfo-data/blob/master/lib/tzinfo/data/indexes/countries.rb) like this below so your posts will be displayed in your timezone.

-Like this:

 `timezone: America/Los_Angeles`